bergesinstitute/graf-method/book-3-unit-6.md

 # Verbos reflexivos en todos los tiempos verbales (reflexive verbs in all tenses)

+## How it works

 Los verbos reflexivos se forman igualmente en todos los tiempos verbales.

-Reflexive verbs are formed in the same way in all tenses.
+💂 Reflexive verbs are formed in the same way in all tenses.

 Para el verbo *levantarse:*

-## Presente
+### Presente

     Yo me levanto